 So, take a step back and reflect on your current situation.
-And then think about using your stimulus check roughly in this order of priority starting with your Urgent Needs all the way through to Fun.
+And then think about using your windfall roughly in this order of priority starting with your Urgent Needs all the way through to Fun.

 1. Urgent Needs & Bills

 “Rent.
 I wish it was extra for me like it is for so many but it’s a blessing either way” – Danielle

 “Given that our family has had some reduction in income during the pandemic, the stimulus check (when it comes) will likely help us pay for our rent, groceries, and other household expenses.” – Dale

 The first priority for your cash gift or stimulus check is things like food, medicines, rent, and utilities.
 Anything that keeps you fed and housed.
 If that’s as far as your check goes, that’s okay.
 You’re making a good choice to prioritize and cover your basic needs.
 And if you haven’t already, now’s a good time to build your lean budget.

 “Savings – because I don’t believe all this is over yet.” – Joan